windnode/WindNODE_KWUM/doc/data_sources.rst

 Capacity of power generation plants in MW by energy source and postcode in the focus region [#]_

-Timerows of generation and cur-tailment of the wind turbines
+Timerows of generation and curtailment of the wind turbines
 ------------------------------------------------------------

 In the following figure, the normalized real (blue) and synthetic (orange) generation load curves are plotted as areas over the year and the deviation signal (orange line).
 The visible orange area indicates the curtailed part of the wind power work that is available to the FlexOptions within the KWUM model.
 In total, this percentage is 14.33 % of the synthetic wind power work witch is adjusted from the curtailment.